benfjohnson/developer-dot/_posts/2016-10-13-landedcost-with-rest-v2.md

 For every product in your taxable transaction, you need to identify the Harmonized Tariff Schedule code (HTS code) for that item.
 These tariff codes are published by the customs authorities in each destination country and you'll need to assign the appropriate code to your items.
 You can search for a code online using Avalara's HTS code lookup page: <a href="https://www.avalara.com/hs-codes/">https://www.avalara.com/hs-codes/</a>

 To identify this code for your item, you will add a "Parameter" for each line in your transaction.
-That parameter is called the <pre>AvaTax.LandedCost.HTSCode</pre>.
-For today's example, we'll use the code <pre>6403519030</pre>, which refers to "Other Footwear With Outer Soles Of Leather".
+That parameter is called the `AvaTax.LandedCost.HTSCode`.
+For today's example, we'll use the code `6403519030`, which refers to "Other Footwear With Outer Soles Of Leather".
 The exact details of these HTS codes are quite complex; but if you have a question you should certainly contact a customs office to verify that your code is correct!

 Interesting item of note: most countries have a "de minimis" threshold - this is each country's threshold under which customs duty and tax does not apply.
 This example shipment will ship from Canada to the United States.
 In the United States, the value of a shipment must be greater than $800 USD for it to be subject to customs duty.
 For this example, this shipment will have a value of $1000.00 USD, which surpasses the de minimis threshold amount and triggers a customs duty to apply.